Find out the answer to this question and many more when visiting the California Rock Garden–a Geology GATEway Garden.

 Newly-constructed and planted, the California Native Plant GATEway Garden fills with native plants, art, and community

-Last winter and spring, our newly constructed California Native Plant GATEway Garden, part of our Arts GATEway, teamed with student interns, loyal volunteers, hundreds of community members, as well as Arboretum and Public Garden staff who planted over 25,000 grasses, rushes, sedges, wildflowers, shrubs, and trees—all native to our lower Putah Creek region.
+Last winter and spring, our newly constructed California Native Plant GATEway Garden (working title), part of our Arts GATEway, teamed with student interns, loyal volunteers, hundreds of community members, as well as Arboretum and Public Garden staff who planted over 25,000 grasses, rushes, sedges, wildflowers, shrubs, and trees—all native to our lower Putah Creek region.
 It’s amazing to see how the plants have filled in and are thriving, not to mention the new connections created between the City of Davis and our campus!

-It’s hard to believe the area used to primarily be a large patch of dirt and weeds!
+It’s hard to believe the area used to be primarily a large patch of dirt and weeds!
 The grant funding and partnerships that came together for all this to happen are amazing and now we can begin to enjoy this new garden!
 (READ MORE about the background of this project here.)

 As always, there’s more to be done.
 We’re working on completing a new set of interpretive signage, improving our directional signage, and launching more programs for this area.
 In the meantime, we thought you might like taking a behind-the-scenes look at some of the large and small “green” features of the garden.
-DOWNLOAD this OVERVIEW then go for a stroll to see the features in person!
+DOWNLOAD this OVERVIEW, then go for a stroll to see the features in person!

 MORE PHOTO GALLERIES: